-- (1) The Tax and Customs Board shall process data obtained from economic operators under § 9 of this Act concerning natural persons crossing the state border in the Passenger Lists Processing System Database. - (2) The chief processor of the Passenger Lists Processing System Database is the Tax and Customs Board. - (3) The purpose of maintaining the Passenger Lists Processing System Database is to collect and process information concerning natural persons entering and leaving Estonian territory for combating offences relating to prohibitions and restrictions. - (4) The chief processor of the Passenger Lists Processing System Database may disclose data contained in the database to a customs administration of another country within the framework of customs or taxation cooperation taking place under Union legislation or an international agreement.
+(1) The Tax and Customs Board shall process data obtained from economic operators under § 9 of this Act concerning natural persons crossing the state border in the Passenger Lists Processing System Database.

+(2) The controller of the Passenger Lists Processing System Database is the Tax and Customs Board.

+(3) The purpose of maintaining the Passenger Lists Processing System Database is to collect and process information concerning natural persons entering and leaving Estonian territory for combating offences relating to prohibitions and restrictions.

+(4) The controller of the Passenger Lists Processing System Database may disclose data contained in the database to a customs administration of another country within the framework of customs or taxation cooperation taking place under Union legislation or an international agreement.

-- (5) The data contained in the Passenger Lists Processing System Database is not public.
-The database can be accessed by the Tax and Customs Board, the Police and Border Guard Board, the Estonian Internal Security Service and the Estonian Foreign Intelligence Service. - (6) The Passenger Lists Processing System Database and the statutes thereof shall be established by a regulation of the minister responsible for the field.
+(5) The data contained in the Passenger Lists Processing System Database is not public.
+The database can be accessed by the Tax and Customs Board, the Police and Border Guard Board, the Financial Intelligence Unit, the Estonian Internal Security Service and the Estonian Foreign Intelligence Service.
+[RT I, 21.11.2020, 1 - entry into force 01.01.2021]

+(6) The Passenger Lists Processing System Database and the statutes thereof shall be established by a regulation of the minister responsible for the field.